Last Updated on

 Tap water is not filtered or purified in Nepal.
 Thus, tap water is often boiled before consumption.
 It’s best to buy bottled water; it’s relatively inexpensive.
 Avoid any fruits and veggies foods washed in tap water.
 Read more food safety tips here.

-Catching a bus in Nepal is a lesson I learned on my first trip.
-Bus signs are often written in Nepalese, not all bus stops have obvious bus signs nor do they look like bus stands.
+Catching the bus in Nepal is a lesson I learned on my first trip and it can feel tricky for western travelers.
+Bus signs showing destinations are often written in Nepali and not all bus stops have obvious bus signs nor do they look like bus stands.
 Fare collectors hang out on the side of the bus shouting out their destination.
 Fare is charged according to distance and you pay your bus fare when the bus attendant approaches you.

 If those NorthFace jackets or trousers sound too cheap to be true, it’s likely a knock-off.
 Nepal has excellent seamstresses and they are good at counterfeiting NorthFace apparel.
 As a trekking hub, you will find a wealth of stores in Thamel and Pokhara carrying the brand.
 It bears the label but the quality is just shy of the original.
 Similarly, they used to counterfeit Lonely Planet books, by xeroxing pages.
 I bought one myself just to have a souvenir!